gabrielfrimodig/gabrielfrimodig/README.md

 Gabriel Frimodig

-IT Student @Uppsala University
+IT-Student @UppsalaUniversity

-- 📫 How to reach me: gabrielfrimodig@protonmail.com
+📫 How to reach me: gabrielfrimodig@protonmail.com

 <!--
 **gabrielfrimodig/gabrielfrimodig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.